-Microsoft CEO Satya Nadella recently published a long post.
-The topic: how companies survive in the age of AI.
-It sounds complicated, and maybe like it has nothing to do with you.
-But there's one idea inside it that speaks directly to you as an individual: the learning loop.
+Microsoft CEO Satya Nadella recently published a long post about how companies survive in the age of AI.
+It sounds like a boardroom problem with nothing in it for you.
+But one idea inside it speaks directly to you as an individual: the learning loop.

 Nadella's post in 3 minutes, with every hard word translated